 2. Tailor their education and extracurricular activities to their needs and desires

 Now more than ever, you can tailor your children's education to their own interests and needs.
-With the amazing resources available through co-ops, college classes, online resources, and teach-yourself programs (such as Teaching Textbooks for Math and Apologia for Science), you can help your child soar, even if you don't understand Calculus yourself.
+With the amazing resources available through co-ops, college classes, online resources, and teach-yourself programs (such as Apologia for upper level Science), you can help your child soar, even if you don't understand Calculus yourself.
 You can focus on a STEM track (Science, Technology, Engineering and Mathematics), let them dive deep into music theory, or track down electives that develop their talents.
 Homeschoolers often have significantly more academic freedom to pursue their interests than traditional students do.